aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article-formatted.md

 The "Big" requests have a similar Q1 to Q3 (interquartile range) to "Small" ones.
 The lowest values in the whiskers are significantly slower to arrive.
 Both have a significant number of outliers above the maximum response time whisker.

 ![A subset of test types where the request calls for either a small sized response or a larger one comparing their response times](Graphics/Charts/Response Data Size Category Boxplot.png)
-Figure 4.5 - A subset of test types where the request calls for either a small sized response or a larger one comparing their response times

 Spatial servers can filter results by a function of feature attributes, returning features from any location meeting certain criteria of their properties.
 Features may also be filtered by a spatial function, returning features from a specific location of any attribute value.
 The response time frequency distributions for four test types which call upon the server to filter results are shown in the box and whiskers chart.

-* Feature by ID calls for a single feature with an exactly matching ID
+- Feature by ID calls for a single feature with an exactly matching ID
-* Attribute Filter test requests features with a text "location" property containing the word "Curtin"
+- Attribute Filter test requests features with a text "location" property containing the word "Curtin"
-* Spatial intersect requests provide an envelope (minimum X, minimum Y, maximum X and maximum Y) covering the Curtin University Bentley campus and request only features intersecting the envelope
+- Spatial intersect requests provide an envelope (minimum X, minimum Y, maximum X and maximum Y) covering the Curtin University Bentley campus and request only features intersecting the envelope
-* Distance Filter was only requested from GME servers, returning only the closest feature to a point within Curtin University's Bentley campus.
+- Distance Filter was only requested from GME servers, returning only the closest feature to a point within Curtin University's Bentley campus.
 The operation involved sorting the entire table by distance and selecting the closest

 The two attribute filters generally show a distribution of response times shorter than the two spatial filters.
 This should be expected of indexed data subjected to an equality operation.
 The confidence in this result is not great.
 Firstly, all have a significant number of high outliers denoting skewed distributions.
 The spatial filter medians are only 2 to 3 tenths of a second slower than the two attribute filters.
 The much smaller Distance Filter sample size makes it less worthy of consideration.

 ![A subset of test types which call upon the server to limit results by a function comparing the distribution of their response times](Graphics/Charts/Server-side Operation Boxplot.png)
-Figure 4.6 - A subset of test types which call upon the server to limit results by a function comparing the distribution of their response times

 JSON response data dominated the requests (49.0%), being the only format available across all three server types.
 XML's geographic subset, GML (24.1% of requests), is only routinely served by OGC endpoints.
 Images were not requested as often (26.7%), there being fewer server-side filtering functions available.

 The box and whisker chart shows the response time distribution for XML responses is tighter and higher overall than the similar JSON and image request response time distributions.
 All three have a significant number of outliers in their upper ranges, showing clearly skewed distributions with most requests achieved in short time frames.

-![Response time distribution by response data type](Graphics/Charts/Response Data Type Boxplot.png) Figure 4.7 - Response time distribution by response data type
+![Response time distribution by response data type](Graphics/Charts/Response Data Type Boxplot.png)

 The Esri and OGC portion of the test campaign in March 2016 was more vigorous than the earlier GME part in December 2015.
 Only 2.5% of all requests were to GME endpoints, the bulk went to OGC (54.4%) and Esri (42.9%) services.